ohnocassio/Invitation-instructions/README.md

 # Invitation instructions

 Have an invitation to connect to an Outline server?
-Follow these instructions to access to the open internet from this device.
+Follow these instructions to access to the open internet from your device.
 No personal information will be collected.

 ![alt text](instructions-dark-3.png "Description goes here")